Guide to A Level Results Day 2018

 It’s results day – what do I do?

-On Thursday 14th August 2014 (5th if you’re in Scotland), we recommend you pack the following items in your bag:
+On Thursday 16th August 2018 (or 7th August if you’re in Scotland waiting for SQA results), we recommend you pack the following items in your bag:

 - Pen or pencil